First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 "What is that?"

-People craning to see, pushing forward, the noise shifting to confusion.
+People craned to see, pushed forward.
+The noise shifted to confusion.

 A woman stepped into Torven's path.
-Couldn't have been more than thirty, but worn like fifty winters.
+She couldn't have been more than thirty, but worn like fifty winters.
 Her gaze fixed on the bundle.

 "It's a baby."